China banks face risk to strong fee growth from stocks tumble

 "There is no sign of a turning point," said Ma Kunpeng, a Shanghai-based banking analyst at Sinolink Securities.

-China Merchants Bank (3968.HK), the nation's sixth-largest commercial bank, said this week its net fee and commission income in the first half of 2015 made up around 30 percent of total net operating income against 25 percent in the year-ago period.
+China Merchants Bank, the nation's sixth-largest commercial bank, said this week its net fee and commission income in the first half of 2015 made up around 30 percent of total net operating income against 25 percent in the year-ago period.